← Back to ResourcesBreed Guides

 Pressure sores and hygromas?

-Bony pressure points + thin skin + hard floors = calluses, hygromas, sores.
-Multiple orthopedic beds throughout the house. $80–$200 per bed, several needed.
+Bony pressure points plus thin skin plus hard floors equals calluses, hygromas, sores.
+Multiple orthopedic beds throughout the house. $80 to $200 per bed, several needed.

 What is bald thigh syndrome?

-~16% of retired racers.
-IGFBP5 gene-linked cosmetic hair loss on back of thighs.
-Purely cosmetic, no underlying health issue.
-Do NOT supplement thyroid for BTS — Greyhounds have lower T4 baseline naturally.
+About 16% of retired racers.
+IGFBP5 gene-linked cosmetic hair loss on the back of the thighs.
+Purely cosmetic.
+Do NOT supplement thyroid for BTS.
+Greyhounds have lower T4 baseline naturally.

 How do I trim a Greyhound's black nails?

-Small amounts every 1–2 weeks (just the curved tip), not big cuts monthly.
-Quick recedes with regular trimming.
-Stop when you see a darker spot in the chalky white center.
+Small amounts every 1 to 2 weeks (just the curved tip), not big cuts monthly.
+The quick recedes with regular trimming.
+Stop when you see a darker spot in the chalky white centre.
 Plier clippers or Dremel.
-Calgary vet/groomer trims $15–$25.
+Calgary vet or groomer trims $15 to $25.

 Related Guide